laudvg/laura-spenoki/README.md

 $ npm run generate
 ```

-This constutites a Blog, calling the API
+This constutites a Blog, it has two routes:
+-The first one shows all the posts from new to old.
+-The second one shows the details of each post and the comment every post has.

  :sun_with_face: Project created with Vue/Nuxt